Techcrafter/SNES-ROM-Hacking/docs/chapter4.md

 First of all: **This guide will NOT cover how to use level editors like Lunar Magic!**

 So, why is this chapter in here?
 Well, using level editors is by far the easiest way to create your own ROM hacks.
-If you simply want to create your own Super Mario World levels or a new A Link To The Past dungeon without adding in any new features, then those level editors might already be everything you need.
+If you simply want to create your own Super Mario World levels or a new A Link To The Past dungeon without adding any new features, then those level editors might already be everything you need.

 Here are some recommended level editors for different games: